puppetlabs-toy-chest/.github/CONTRIBUTING.md

    you assume ownership and responsibility for the project.
 1. In a single commit, update the `README.md`, `CONTRIBUTING.md`, any metadata files, or any other files referring to Puppet as the maintainer to indicate the project's new status.
+You might be tempted to make other changes now, but resist that urge.
+This allows people to upgrade directly to your version with lower friction.
+Save your improvements for the next release.
+   * If you're adopting a Forge module, you'll want to edit the `metadata.json` file and update the `author`, `source`, `project_page`, and `issues_url` fields to match your own Forge username and GitHub namespace.
+1. Increment the project's `MINOR` SemVer version number, indicating that this is a backwards compatible update.
-1. Tag a single SemVer `MINOR` version bump release with the ownership  changes, but *no other code changes* and publish it to any relevant marketplace.
+1. Tag a single release with that version.
+It should include the ownership changes but *no other code or functionality changes*, even if the previous release was broken in some way.
+1. Publish it to any relevant marketplace, such as uploading a Forge module tarball or pushing a new gem.
 1. Carry on as you wish; it's your baby now!

 ## Additional Resources